Connecticut Department of Public Health

 A cohesive public health community

-Fortunately for the state, their new 110,000-square-foot laboratory is outfitted for both environmental and occupational chemistry.
-In addition to testing diseases and acting as a reference point for healthcare providers, the state lab can also function as a rapid-response bio-terrorism laboratory.
-Molecular diagnostics can be expanded to other infectious disease areas such as virology and reference bacteriology, and new services will be offered for diagnostic and preventative health care for chronic diseases.
+The 110,000-square-foot laboratory is outfitted for both environmental and occupational chemistry.
+In addition to testing diseases and acting as a reference point for healthcare providers, the state lab can also function as a rapid-response bioterrorism laboratory.
+Molecular diagnostics can be expanded to other infectious disease areas such as virology and reference bacteriology, and new services will be offered for diagnostic and preventive health care for chronic diseases.

 LocationRocky Hill, Connecticut